Emis Killa: Early and personal life

 Emiliano Giambelli was born in Vimercate, Lombardy, to a Sicilian mother from Palermo who worked as a metalworker and a Lombard father who also performed as a musician.
 His father struggled with bipolar disorder and died due to cardiac arrest in 2010.

 Since late 2019, Emis Killa has been in a relationship with fashion model and designer Martina Bottiglieri.
 He has a daughter, Perla Blue, born on 17 August 2018 to his former partner Tiffany Fortini, and a son, Romeo, born 18 June 2024 to Bottiglieri.

 Career

 2007–2010: The beginnings

 In 2007, at just 17 years old, Emis Killa was the winner of an Italian freestyle competition called TecnichePerfette.

-Emis Killa cooperated with the independent company Blocco Recordz with which he published a mixtape, Keta Music (2009), followed by the album Champagne e Spine (2010).

-2011–2012: The Flow Clocker Vol.1 and L'erba cattiva

-In 2011 he published the mixtape The Flow Clocker vol. 1, followed by the album L'erba cattiva (2012).

-The music video for his song "Parole di ghiaccio" (meaning Cold words), the third track from the album L'erba cattiva, received 7.5 million views on YouTube in less than two weeks, reaching 20 million in three months, breaking the record for Italian music.

-2013–2015: Mercurio

-On 12 July 2013, Emis Killa published Vampiri, as an anticipation of the rapper's second studio album.
-The video clip of the song was successfully released on 17 July.

-2020: 17 with Jake La Furia

-On 18 September 2020, Emis Killa released 17, an album in collaboration with Jake La Furia.

 2024–present

 In December 2024, Emis Killa was announced as one of the participants in the Sanremo Music Festival 2025.
 He was due to compete with the song "Demoni".
 However, he ultimately withdrew from the competition in late January amid legal issues.
+In December 2025, he released the album Musica triste, which was certified gold.
+In 2026, his single "LA TESTA GIRA", recorded with Anitta and Fred De Palma, topped the Italian singles chart.
+The song continued dominating the charts into the summer.